lone-studio/ionic-screenshots/README.md

 # Ionic Screenshots

-Start ionic on local machine with `ionic s` and then use Puppeteer to take screenshots of the app.
+Start ionic app on local machine (with `ionic s`) and then use Puppeteer to take screenshots of the app.

-This can be useful to provide app store and play store with screenshots when you don't own every physical device.
+This can be useful to provide iOS App Store and Android Play Store with screenshots when you don't own physical devices.

 ## Requirements